Bhavishaya-Bansal/Dhanaay/README.md

-Full Stack Feedback System
+Full Stack Feedback System 🚀

 This project is a full-stack web application that allows users to provide feedback on products.
 Users can submit feedback, view the list of products along with their ratings, and view all feedback left by others.

-Features:
+Features ✨

-User Signup and Login functionality.
+📝 User Signup and Login functionality.
-Users can submit feedback for products with a rating and comment.
+⭐ Users can submit feedback for products with a rating and comment.
-View all feedback and average ratings for products.
+📊 View all feedback and average ratings for products.
-Admins can manage products and view user feedback.
+🔧 Admins can manage products and view user feedback.

-Technologies Used:
+Technologies Used 💻

 Frontend:

-React.js (v18.3.1)
+⚛️ React.js (v18.3.1)
-Material UI (MUI) for design components.
+🎨 Material UI (MUI) for design components.
-Axios for making HTTP requests.
+🌐 Axios for making HTTP requests.
-React Router Dom for routing between different pages.
+🔀 React Router Dom for routing between different pages.

 Backend:

-Node.js with Express.js (v4.21.0)
+🟢 Node.js with Express.js (v4.21.0)
-MySQL (using Sequelize ORM v6.37.3 for database interactions) bcrypt for password hashing and security.
+🗄️ MySQL (using Sequelize ORM v6.37.3 for database interactions) 🔒 bcrypt for password hashing and security.
-Joi for request validation.
+✅ Joi for request validation.
-dotenv for environment configuration.
+🛠 dotenv for environment configuration.

-Installation and Setup:
+Installation and Setup 🛠️

 Prerequisites:

-Node.js (>= 14.x.x)
+📦 Node.js
-MySQL database installed and configured.
+🗄️ MySQL database installed and configured.

 Steps to run the project: